 These verses clearly suggest that there is something material and explicitly physical going on here.
-Based on these examples we may be able to confidently assert that physical resurrection is, by no means, an unfamiliar, legendary construct but a belief that has been present in Jewish thought for millennia.
-Of course, this does not mean that the resurrection we read in the New Testament is of a physical nature.
-All we are establishing here is that the belief of a physical resurrection pre-dates the New Testament and was not a legendary development.
+Based on these examples we may be able to confidently assert that physical resurrection is, by no means, an unfamiliar, legendary construct but a belief that has been present in Jewish thought for centuries.
+Jewish resurrection belief does not entail a vision or something spiritual and immaterial in nature.
+Of course, this does not mean that the resurrection we read in the New Testament was strictly physical.
+All we are establishing here is that the belief of a physical resurrection pre-dates the New Testament and was not a legendary development that began much later.

 There have been various attempts to deny this by noting that there is a diverse view of the nature of resurrection in Jewish literature, but each one fails for the simple reason that these peculiars aren’t talking about the nature of resurrection at all.
 Some note that the Sadduccees deny a physical resurrection.
 Indeed so, but this is not a variation of the nature of resurrection belief but a denial of it.
 They are two separate bodies of thought.
-Jewish thought also varies to the New Testament by pointing to an eschatological time, however, we note again that this is not a variation of the nature of resurrection but of the time it was expected occur.
-We may also note that this belief will soon come to play a major role in our investigation.
+Jewish thought also varies to the New Testament by pointing to an eschatological time, however, we note again that this is not a variation of the nature of resurrection but of the time it was expected to occur.

 Finally, to argue that there were diversions of views on the nature of resurrection in Jewish tradition is erroneous from the start, for the Jews believed that a complete human person was a “combination of the body and spirit.”
 A spirit, without a physical body, would “live in a more ethereal existence that did not permit a great deal of awareness or action.”